 Memorandum of Association

 Preparation of Memorandum and Articles: The Memorandum of Association (MOA) is the charter of a company.
 It defines the area within which the company can operate.
-Moreover, the Memorandum of Association (MOA) shall state the name, registered office, objects, the liability of members, share capital (in the case of a company having a share capital).
-Additionally, in the case of One Person Company(OPC), the name of the person who, in the event of the death of the subscriber, shall become the member of the company.
+Moreover, the Memorandum of Association (MOA) shall state the name, registered office, objects, the liability of members, and share capital (in the case of a company having a share capital).
+Additionally, in the case of One Person Company(OPC), the name of the person who, in the event of the death of the subscriber, shall become a member of the company.

-Filing Documents With Registrar
+Filing Documents With the Registrar

 An application is to be made in form no. INC 32 along with the following documents, as per section 7(1), with the registrar.
 The jurisdiction of the firm lies with the same registrar.

-• Memorandum and Articles: All subscribers must sign the MOA documents in a prescribed manner.
+- Memorandum and Articles: All subscribers must sign the MOA documents in a prescribed manner.

-• Declaration by Advocate, C.A; An advocate, a chartered accountant, cost accountant or a company secretary in practice and by a person named in the articles as a director, manager or secretary of the company, should file the document ensuring that all the requirements of this Act and the rules made thereafter have been complied with.
+- Declaration by Advocate, C.A; An advocate, a chartered accountant, cost accountant or a company secretary in practice and by a person named in the articles as a director, manager or secretary of the company, should file the document ensuring that all the requirements of this Act and the rules made thereafter have been complied with.

 On the other hand, the declaration should also contain that the person hasn’t been found guilty of any fraud or breach of duty to any company under this Act or any previous company law during the preceding five years.